 For architect Emmanuel Ritz, a specialist in mountain lookout points: “Constructing a belvedere is as much about showcasing the beauty of the landscape seen from the spur point as it is about featuring the belvedere itself.”
 In La Porte-Vue, we see this dual desire at work: both to reveal the landscape’s spirit in its magical and sensorial dimensions, while also offering an audacious design that contrasts with the secret nature of its access point.

-This arrow-like construction stretches out towards the granite cliffs across from it, allowing for a pristine view.
-Halfway along the deck, visitors can take shelter in a small covered area with a bench.
-Further down, the deck has been freed up to offer a dizzying 360° view of the surroundings.
-Ritz’s goal is to domesticate this void and make it accessible to all, while the outward stretch of the cantilevered deck showcases both the landscape and its observers.
+This arrow-like structure darts out towards the granite cliffs on the opposite side of the valley, the view is pristine, allowing visitors to take in all 360° of their surroundings.
+Emmanuel Ritz’s goal is to domesticate this void and make it accessible to all, while the outward stretch of the cantilevered deck showcases the landscape and its observers.

 Mairie, Place de l'Église, Château-Thébaud

 Accès libre et gratuit.